 Hold pressure and speed are usually 50% – 65% of the top injection pressure and speed.
 That is to say, the holding pressure is approx. 0.6 – 0.8MPa lower than the injection pressure that feeds plastic into the mold cavity.
 Since the holding pressure is lower than the injection pressure, during the relatively long holding time, the hydraulic pump will be working under a low load, so its service life will be accordingly extended.
 At the same time, power consumption of the pump motor will also be brought down.

 While facilitating smooth and complete mold filling, holding pressure can also eliminate product defects like weld lines, dents, flash and warpage, etc. It is thus very helpful for the production of various types of parts, including thin-walled parts, multi-headed small parts, long-cycle large parts, as well as parts with an unbalanced cavity or even those with insufficient clamping force.
+The injection screw plays a vital role in managing the molten plastic and ensuring consistency in part weight, density, and appearance during the injection cycle.

 During the plastic injection molding process, the molten material shrinks due to cooling.
 However, the screw needs to keep moving forward slowly, so that the molten plastic in the barrel can continue flowing into the cavity, to compensate for the shrinkage.
 This process is known as pressure holding.
 To put it simply, its purpose is to compensate for product shrinkage, as well as ensure a stable production process.
 In addition, the hold pressure is also able to adjust product dimensions, and effectively eliminate weld lines, dents, flash and warpage at the same time.